Fløibanen: Commercial

 The line has a staffed ticket office at its lower terminus, and self-service ticket machines at all stops.
 Tickets can also be bought online, and either printed out or presented on a mobile device screen.
 Ticket barriers are in place at all stations, and tickets must be optically scanned to gain access to the platforms.

+Accessibility

-The stepped floor of each car matches up with the line's stepped platforms, with four doors on each side.
+The stepped floor of each car matches up with the line's stepped platforms, with doors on each side at each level.
 Wheelchairs and strollers/buggies are carried on the level of the car accessed through the uppermost door, and can board and exit at the terminal stations only.
 The facilities at the summit are also accessible, and a selection of the mountain trails are usable.